 Some consumers with naturally curly hair found that it weighed their hair down and left curls looking limp.

 If you struggle to get ready in the morning because your tresses always seem to be flat and limp, chances are good that you have fine hair.
 Because it lacks body and volume, fine hair can be pretty difficult to style, particularly if you want to get out the door in a hurry.
-But you can usually banish bad hair days if you find the right shampoo for fine hair.

 The terms “fine” hair and “thin” hair are often used interchangeably, but they aren’t the same thing.
 Your hair might be fine and thin, but not all fine hair is thin, and vice versa.
 It’s possible to have fine, thick hair or thin, coarse hair.